The registry is the clearinghouse for information about all adoptions that have taken place in Vermont since 1940.

 WHERE TO GET IT |

 The agency that handled the adoption will provide this information.
 If you don't know the name of the agency, the registry can refer you to the appropriate one.
-The registry can provide the non-identifying information if there was no agency involved, the agency is no longer active, or it was a state adoption. |
+The registry can provide the non-identifying information if there was no agency involved, the agency is no longer active, or it was a state adoption.
+Private agencies may charge a fee for the services of compiling this information. |

-IDENTIFYING INFORMATION | |
+IDENTIFYING INFORMATION (Effective July 1, 2023) | |

 ---|---|